Microsoft Security • Investigation Hub • KQL Threat Hunting

 This investigation shows how to read SPF, DKIM, DMARC and CompAuth in Microsoft Defender using KQL.

-Lesson: Passed authentication doesn’t always mean trusted — interpretation is where real detection begins.
+Lesson: passed authentication doesn’t always mean trusted — interpretation is where real detection begins.

 AuthenticationDetails KQL Microsoft Defender